"Two cops. Three crooks. Eight doors. Go."

 - The Boston Globe

 "The funniest two hours of theater I have seen in several years.
 Something is at stake every second, and the most outrageous moments seem spontaneous and logical."

 Unnecessary Farce received its premiere at the BoarsHead Theater in Lansing, Michigan in 2006, under the direction of Kristine Thatcher, and has had over 275 productions to date - throughout the United States, and in Great Britain, Australia, Singapore, Japan, Switzerland (in a Swiss German translation), Iceland (in Icelandic) and Canada (in both English and French).

 Jeremy Webb and Jennifer Cody at Cape Playhouse

 ABOUT THE PLAYWRIGHT

-Paul Slade Smith is a writer and actor living in Brooklyn, New York.
+Paul Slade Smith is a writer and actor based in Brooklyn, New York.
 His latest play, The Outsider, received its East Coast premiere at Paper Mill Playhouse in January of 2018.
 As an actor, Paul is currently appearing in the Australian premiere of Charlie and the Chocolate Factory, in the role of Willy Wonka.
-His past performing credits include the original Broadway casts of Charlie and the Chocolate Factory, Finding Neverland, and the 2018 revival of My Fair Lady at Lincoln Center, national tours of Wicked and The Phantom of the Opera, and productions at American Repertory Theatre, Chicago Shakespeare Theater, The Goodman, Steppenwolf.
+His past performing credits include the original Broadway casts of Charlie and the Chocolate Factory, Finding Neverland, and the 2018 revival of My Fair Lady at Lincoln Center; US national tours of Wicked and The Phantom of the Opera; and productions at American Repertory Theatre, Chicago Shakespeare Theater, The Goodman, and Steppenwolf.